Student Handbook

 The college information has restricted access: Counseling Records, Assessment Records, Employment Records, Class Schedule, Grades, Transcripts, Scholarship Information, Financial Records, and Financial Aid Information.
 Numbers of students who participated can be released but not “personally identifiable” information.
 Private parties calling for a phone release of any of this information should be informed of the following:

 “I'm sorry, federal law regarding access to student records and student information requires the following college procedure; the student you are inquiring about must come in and personally sign a release form before the college can send you this restricted information.
-The college apologizes for not being able to provide you this information upon request but it is against the law.
-We can attempt to contact the student or better yet you contact the student to come in and sign a release form in the Student Services Office, Hays 132”.
+The college apologizes for not being able to provide you this information upon request, but it is against the law.
+We can attempt to contact the student or better yet you contact the student to come in and sign a release form in the Student Success Office, Hays 104”.
 This procedure does prevent the release of student information without the student’s consent.